HAPIN Trial

 Trial Methodology

-The Household Air Pollution Intervention Network (HAPIN) was a randomized controlled trial of a liquefied petroleum gas (LPG) stove and fuel intervention in 3,200 households in four countries.
-HAPIN was launched in 2017, main enrollment started in 2018, and follow-up participation ended in 2021.
-The research team established trial sites in Guatemala, India, Peru, and Rwanda that each recruited 800 pregnant women, their 800 infants, and approximately 120 older adult women in the household into the study.
-Half of the participating households were randomly assigned to receive an LPG cookstove and fuel, and the other half served as controls using their customary cooking practices.
+The Household Air Pollution Intervention Network (HAPIN) was a randomized controlled trial of a liquefied petroleum gas (LPG) cookstove and fuel intervention in 3,200 households in four countries.
+HAPIN was launched in 2017, main enrollment started in 2018, and participant follow-up ended in 2021.
+The research team established trial sites in Guatemala, India, Peru, and Rwanda that each recruited 800 pregnant women, their 800 infants, and approximately 120 older adult women living in the same household into the study.
+Half of the participating households were randomly assigned to receive an LPG cookstove and fuel, and the other half served as controls using their customary (typically biomass) cooking practices.
+Participating households were followed for approximately 18 months, until the child's first birthday, with intensive monitoring of stove use and personal exposure to household air pollution, as well as extensive assessments of health outcomes.
+In children, health assessments included preterm birth, birth weight, growth, and respiratory infections.
+In adults, health assessments included respiratory function, blood pressure, inflammation, and other indicators of health disease.

 Ongoing Work